 This includes at least 7 campers who have received AMS and/or NWA scholarships, and one camper who has amassed almost $100K in scholarship and related funding for college.

 Other campers have served in various summer field research programs, and one camper even serves on an NWA Committee as a college student member.

 In addition, several campers have presented research papers at NWA and AMS conferences, including four who were still in high school when they first presented.

 The Learningworks Foundation, Inc., is working on national fundraising / grants, including a GoFundMe campaign.

 However, even lacking large-scale funding, it's feasible to develop a local camp program.

 Sometimes, universities or local sponsors have provided seed money.
 In other locales, the camp coordinator or the local student AMS chapter worked with businesses and others to raise funds, and to obtain discounts on camp-related items.
 At many camp sites, registration fees have been used to offset various costs associated with the local camp program.

 The Learningworks Foundation, Inc. stands ready to provide advice and counsel to any organization, university, or group wishing to establish a weather camp program or provide supplemental weather camp-related activities throughout the year.

 The NWXCP and individual camp sites have developed various social media sites to provide information about the camp program and/or allow campers to interact with one another.

 You'll find a listing of local social media sites along with local camp information on the interactive camp map.
-You can access national social media sites by clicking the social media icons atop this page.
+You can access the national program's Facebook site here.